nbhushan/Data-Science-Slidedecks/Explainable AI/XAI.md

 - **decision trees** are intrinsically interpretable because they are a series of if-then-else statements
 - **neural networks** are not intrinsically interpretable because they are non-linear functions of the input features.
 They need to be **interpreted** for high-stakes decision making applications.
 - **quantifying uncertainty** is a key component of XAI regardless of the model architecture
-- methods like **gradCAM** are useful to help us understand which parts of the input image are most important for the model to make a prediction
+- methods like **grad-CAM** help us understand which parts of the input image are most important for the model to make a prediction
-- **adversarial attacks** and **adversarial training** are two different approaches to testing the reliability and robustness of machine learning models
+- **adversarial attacks** and **adversarial training** are two sides of the same coin to testing the reliability and robustness of machine learning models

 ---